-- 21. The University is committed to equal opportunities policies through which all students are selected on the basis of the ability to benefit from their selected programme of study. - 22.
-If an applicant declares a disability or special educational need, this is referred to Student Affairs who work confidentially with the applicant to determine the appropriate level of support to be provided by the University for the selected programme of study, and that this will be achievable with reasonable adjustments. - 23.
+- 19. The University is committed to equal opportunities policies through which all students are selected based on the ability to benefit from their selected programme of study. - 20.
+If an applicant declares a disability and/or special educational need, this is referred to Student Affairs who work confidentially with the applicant to determine the appropriate level of support to be provided by the University for the selected programme of study, and that this will be achievable with reasonable adjustments. - 21.
 Where appropriate support cannot be provided even with reasonable adjustments, this will be discussed with the applicant and, where relevant, alternative programmes explored.
-The University also ensures that any reasonable adjustments to the applicant assessment process are put in place. - 24.
-When an applicant declares a criminal record, this is considered by Student Affairs with appropriate professional input and in relation to the programme applied for, to decide whether the University can proceed with the application. - 25.
-Registry Services assesses the applications of those who have previously studied at Richmond former students should consult and follow the University's Readmission policy.
+The University also ensures that any reasonable adjustments to the applicant assessment process are put in place. - 22.
+When an applicant declares a criminal record, this is considered by Student Affairs with appropriate professional input and in relation to the programme applied for, to decide whether the University can proceed with the application. - 23.
+Registry Services assesses the applications of those who have previously studied at Richmond former students should consult and follow the University's Readmission Policy.
 Where an applicant has previously applied, the outcome of the previous application may be relevant to the outcome of the current application.